Skip to Content

 Hearing loss can affect your ability to drive safely, so it's important to take the necessary precautions to reduce any potential risks on the road.
 Here are some tips for driving with hearing loss:

-• Use hearing aids or cochlear implants: If you have hearing loss, hearing aids or cochlear implants support and help you hear important sounds while driving, such as sirens, horns and warning signals.
+• Use hearing aids or cochlear implants: If you have hearing loss, hearing aids or cochlear implants can support and help you hear important sounds while driving, such as sirens, horns and warning signals.
 Make sure your hearing aids or cochlear implants are working properly and have plenty of power before you drive.

 • Keep your car quiet: Turn off the radio, lower the air conditioning or heating fan and close the windows to reduce the background noise in your car.
 This will help you hear important sounds outside your car.